samlaubscher/Stellar-Drift-Game-M2/README.md

 * Before I started the more in depth testing, I ensured that the website served the purpose it was built for by running through each of the user stories and checking all requirements were met.

 * I tested all of the buttons as follows:
-  * Start the game by pressing the start game button - *Working*
+  * Start the game by pressing the *Start Game* button - *Working*
-  * When the user crashes, press the restart game button - *Working*
+  * When the user crashes, press the *Restart Game* Button - *Working*
-  * When audio is playing, mute it by pressing the mute button, and then again to unmute - *Working*
+  * When audio is playing, mute it by pressing the *Mute* button, and then again to unmute - *Working*
-  * When the game is running, press the reset button to restart the game - *Working*
+  * When the game is running, press the *Reset* button to restart the game - *Working*
   * Visit the GitHub page by pressing the icon - *Working*

 * I tested the responsiveness of the game using different mobile and tablet devices within the DevTools device toolbar - *Working*

+* I ran extensive testing of the `collisionDetection()` function to check it was functional, effective, and reliable.

+* I tested the controls extensively, pressing multiple keys and attempting to break the game to check no more bugs would appear.

 * I ran audit testing using the DevTools Lighthouse feature.
 Using this I was able to correct some minor mistakes such as not includiong an HTML meta description element.